I want to volunteer at Toronto Wildlife Centre

 How much time will I spend with the animals?

-- Secondly, it is important that wild animals stay wild, and retain their natural fear of humans.
-A fear of humans is often critical to the survival of wild animals – learning that humans are a source of food or affection can have devastating consequences for wild animals that trust the wrong human!
-This is especially the case for baby wild animals.
+2. It is important that wild animals stay wild and retain their natural fear of humans.
+This is often crucial for their survival upon release.
+Learning that humans are a source of food and attention (especially by babies) can have devastating consequences if the animal trusts the wrong person!

-It’s very important that volunteers and potential volunteers understand that the wild animals at the centre should never be petted, hugged, talked to, held or receive any kind of human attention.
-Any interactions with the animals are only done for their daily care procedures or for medical purposes.
+It is very important for volunteers to understand that the animals at the centre are NOT pets and should never be petted, hugged, spoken to or receive any kind of human attention.
+Interactions with animals should only take place for daily care procedures or for medical purposes.

 Do I need previous experience working with animals to volunteer at Toronto Wildlife Centre?

-Previous experience and wildlife training is not necessary to volunteering at Toronto Wildlife Centre.
+Previous experience and wildlife training is not necessary to volunteer at Toronto Wildlife Centre.
 All volunteers working with wildlife will experience substantial on-the-job training by knowledgeable staff members and experienced volunteers.

 Do I need to be rabies vaccinated to volunteer at Toronto Wildlife Centre?